This post may contain affiliate links. Please read our disclosure policy.

-It will come as no surprise that I am a sweet pumpkin spice girl.
-Pumpkin Spice and Everything Nice is my Autumn vibe, but every now and again a savory pumpkin inspiration arrives.
+It will come as no surprise that I am a sweet pumpkin spice girl with the likes of easy pumpkin pie and pumpkin bread and all the pumpkin dessert recipes.
+But every now and again a savory pumpkin inspiration arrives.
 These pumpkin herb dinner rolls just popped into my head and I couldn’t get them out.
 It was the browned butter and herb combination that made my heart stop!

 Table of Contents

 - Why use a sponge in Pumpkin Herb Dinner Rolls?

 - Can I make these pumpkin herb dinner rolls into loaves instead?

 - What can you do with leftover pumpkin herb dinner rolls?

 - What to serve with Pumpkin Herb dinner rolls?

 Why use a sponge in Pumpkin Herb Dinner Rolls?

 The quick answer is you use a sponge to hydrate the yeast and speed up the process!
 A sponge is a bread making technique where you combine a portion of the flour with the yeast and all of the liquids.
 In these pumpkin herb dinner rolls that liquid is whole milk.
 The sponge not only activates and gives the yeast time to start fermenting, but also allows the gluten network to begin forming.
 This decreases the total amount of time you have to mix or knead the bread and will make the whole process faster!